 By May 1, you schedule a 90-minute meeting and arrange for a room to meet with your FAC to discuss these three elements of your portfolio.
-After discussing all these materials with the FAC (and possibly making a presentation on the planned study/studies), you exit the room and the FAC discusses and formally votes on the adequacy of your first year progress, based on the first year portfolio and progress in research and coursework (although spring course grades are unlikely to yet be available).
+After discussing all materials with the FAC (and possibly making a presentation on the planned study/studies, determined in consultation with your mentor), you exit the room and the FAC discusses and formally votes on the adequacy of your first year progress, based on the first year portfolio and progress in research and coursework (although spring course grades are unlikely to be available).